fbacker/broadlink-mqtt-bridge/README.md

 # MQTT - Broadlink

-Yet another MQTT - Broadlink Bridge for helping OpenHAB.
+Yet another MQTT - Broadlink Bridge.

-This tool helps you to record and play Broadlink actions via MQTT or Admin GUI.
+This one is built specifically with OpenHAB on a Raspberry PI in mind.
+However it can be used in other scenarios installation outside RPI.

-You will be able with the filetree see all recorded actions, delete actions and if a disclamation mark occures, this means that the action is a duplicate of another.
+It has a Admin GUI for helping record IR / RF signals.
+You will be able with the filetree see all recorded actions, delete actions and if a disclamation mark occures, this means that the action is a duplicate of another (has same binary content).

 ![admin gui](https://github.com/fbacker/broadlink-mqtt-bridge/raw/master/github/overview1.png)

 ## Requirements

-- node
-- mqtt
+- Node > 8 (installed on RPI OpenHAB)
+- MQTT (mosquitto in OpenHAB)
-- a broadlink device e.g. RM 3 PRO
+- Broadlink device e.g. RM 3 PRO

-## Starting
+## Installation

-There is a couple of options.

 ### Raspberry PI AutoInstaller